hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    */
   bytes target_roster_hash = 3;

-  /*
+  /**
    * The ledger id that was computed from the TssMessages for the target roster.
    */
   bytes ledger_id = 4;

   /**
-   * The tss_vote is a bit vector where the index position of each bit corresponds to a share index and tss message.
-   * The least significant bit of byte[0] corresponds to share index 0 and the most significant bit of byte[0]
-   * corresponds  to share index 7.
-The least significant bit of byte[1] corresponds to share index 8 and the most
-   * significant bit of byte[1] corresponds to share index 15, and so on.
-If a bit is set to 1, then the TssMessage
-   * for the corresponding share index was received as one of the first Threshold number of valid TssMessages in
-   * consensus order.
-If a bit is set to 0, then the TssMessage for the corresponding Share index was either
-   * invalid, was not one of the first Threshold number of valid TssMessages in consensus order, or was not received
-   * at all by the time the vote was cast.
-If there is no corresponding share index for a bit, then the bit is set
-   * to 0.
-If the sum of bits is greater than the threshold in the source roster, then the vote is a yes vote.
+   * The signature produced by the node using its RSA signing key to sign the ledger_id.
+This signature is used to
+   * establish a chain of trust in the ledger id.
    */
+  bytes node_signature = 5;

+  /**
+   * The tss_vote is a bit vector where the index position of each bit corresponds to the sequence number of a
+   * `TssMessageTransaction`.
+The least significant bit of byte[0] corresponds to sequence number 0 and the most
+   * significant bit of byte[0] corresponds to sequence number 7.
+The least significant bit of byte[1] corresponds to
+   * sequence number 8 and the most significant bit of byte[1] corresponds to the sequence number 15, and so on.
+   * If a bit is set to 1, then the TssMessage for the corresponding TssMessageTransaction sequence number was
+   * received as one of the first Threshold number of valid TssMessages in consensus order.
+If a bit is set to 0,
+   * then the TssMessage was invalid or there was no TssMessageTransaction with a sequence number corresponding to
+   * the bit index.
+   */
   bytes tss_vote = 5;

   /**
-   * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash,
+   * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash, ledger_id,
-   * ledger_id, tss_vote) using its private gossip signing key.
-The signature is verified by other nodes using the
+   * node_signature, tss_vote) using its private `tssEncryptionKey`.
+The signature is verified by other nodes using
-   * public signing key of the node sending this transaction.
+   * the public key of the `tssEncryptionKey` of the node sending this transaction.
    */
   bytes signature = 6;
 }